sivkri/GTF-Filter-for-Biologists/README.md

 `./run.sh`

 Since we added the `#!/bin/bash` line, the operating system will use `/bin/bash` to run the script.
-If `run.sh` is not given executable permission, running `./run.sh` will prompt permission denied, but if you manually specify the explanation The device, using bash `run.sh`, can also run normally
+If `run.sh` is not given executable permission, running `./run.sh` will prompt permission denied, However if you manually specify the interpreter and use it `bash run.sh`, can also run normally

 The output is consistent with the content of `1.txt.`